 This course will provide an overview of major evaluation models and social research methods useful in designing evaluations of programs, policies, services, institutions, and products, such as educational curricula.
 The course is intended for researchers, graduate students, counselors, and educational administrators preparing for professional careers in which a major responsibility will be to appraise and use results of evaluations for various kinds of decision-making.
 A main aim of the course is to develop critical consumers of evaluation research.

 Limited enrollment.
-Required: written application by June 1 for either semester of the next academic year, permission of the instructor.
-Prerequisites: CCPJ 4064, CCPJ 5062, CCPJ 5371, CCPJ 5025; and either HUDK 4022, 4023, 4024 or HUDK 5029 (or their equivalents).
-Limited to second-year students (30 or more points) admitted to the Ed.M. program in Psychological Counseling or doctoral students in counseling psychology.
+Required: Written application by April 15 and permission of the instructor.
+Prerequisites: CCPJ 4064, CCPJ 4560, CCPJ 5062, CCPJ 5371 and Child Abuse Reporting/ Violence Prevention Workshop.
+Limited to second-year students (30 or more points) admitted to the Ed.M. program in Psychological Counseling.
 Supervised practice in vocational appraisal and short-term educational and personal/career counseling.
 Students work with clients of the Dean Hope Center.
 Class meets in Dean Hope Center.

 Permission required.
 Limited Enrollment.
 Continuing laboratory experience for helping professionals in further development of basic counseling skills with emphasis on increasing one's self-awareness and self-reflective ability.
 Practice and experience in attending, influencing and helping skills through in-class discussions, experiential activities, weekly journals, and counseling/clinical integration.
 Exploring assets and defenses that may facilitate or hinder therapeutic transactions.